nvidia-holoscan/holoscan-sdk/docs/components/schedulers.md

 The greedy scheduler has a few parameters that the user can configure.

 - The [clock](./resources.md#clock) used by the scheduler can be set to either a `realtime` or `manual` clock.
-  - The realtime clock is what should be used for applications as it pauses execution as needed to respect user specified conditions (e.g. operators with periodic conditions will wait the requested period before executing again).
+  - The realtime clock is what should be used for applications as it pauses execution as needed to respect user-specified conditions (e.g., operators with periodic conditions will wait the requested period before executing again).
-  - The manual clock is of benefit mainly for testing purposes as it causes operators to run in a time-compressed fashion (e.g. periodic conditions are not respected and operators run in immediate succession).
+  - The manual clock is of benefit mainly for testing purposes as it causes operators to run in a time-compressed fashion (e.g., periodic conditions are not respected and operators run in immediate succession).
 - The user can specify a `max_duration_ms` that will cause execution of the application to terminate after a specified maximum duration.
 The default value of `-1` (or any other negative value) will result in no maximum duration being applied.
-- This scheduler also has a boolean parameter, `stop_on_deadlock` that controls whether the application will terminate if a deadlock occurs.
+- This scheduler also has a Boolean parameter, `stop_on_deadlock` that controls whether the application will terminate if a deadlock occurs.
 A deadlock occurs when all operators are in a `WAIT` state, but there is no periodic condition pending to break out of this state.
 This parameter is `true` by default.
 - When setting the `stop_on_deadlock_timeout` parameter, the scheduler will wait this amount of time (in ms) before determining that it is in deadlock and should stop.
 It will reset if a job comes in during the wait.
 A negative value means no stop on deadlock.
 This parameter only applies when  `stop_on_deadlock=true`.

 ## Multithread Scheduler